 Ivvavik National Park – one of the remote but accessible national parks of Canada

-Tuktut Nogait National Park is located 170 kilometres north of the Arctic Circle.
+Tuktut Nogait National Park is located 170 km north of the Arctic Circle.
 It is home to the Bluenose West Caribou herd, wolves, grizzly bears, muskoxen and a high density of raptors.

 It’s another tough park to visit with only a small window of good weather occurring every summer.
 Canoeing the Hornaday River Canyon is an option as are multi-day backpacking trips.